adrienTchounkeu/bmat-report-isrcs/README.rst

 To solve the problem, we did some hypothesis:

-* data are well formatted in the files
+* data are well-formatted in the files
 * user can only enter dates in [10, 11, 12, 13, 14]
 * number of plays of each isrc in the isrc file is the sum of all the streams of tracks with the same isrc (in case, it appears in multiple lines of report files)
 * the first endpoint ``/report/<date>`` ingests the Top10k ISRCs in a file ``top10k_2020-11-{date}.csv`` contained in the folder named ``ingests``